flyeyesport/flicker_remover/README.md

 ```

 ## Running:
-To run and test you can use your own movies or sets of frames or our sets of frames and a movie used in our paper.
+To run and test you can use your own movies or sets of frames or our sets of frames and a movie used in our paper. **Important:** all movies and frames must be in 1-channel, 800x600 format.
 You can download our frames and a movie (examples 1-3 from our paper) from here: [example 1](https://www.google.com),
 [example 2](https://www.google.com), [example 3](https://www.google.com).